HEPTACOM/heptaconnect-docs/docs/releases/index.md

 Here is an overview of all public changelogs we supply.
 They contain helpful hints for upgrading your code.
+When you want to upgrade your code have a look at the [integrator upgrade guide](../guides/integrator/upgrade.md).

 ## Dataset Base